 During their years of growth, they built six manufacturing plants around the country to better serve their growing customer base.
 Then in 2005, with Brad as President and Cary as VP of Operations, the Gutwein brothers led their nearly 100-year-old family business into a successful acquisition by The Scotts Miracle-Gro Company.

 So what do you do after a century of family business history passes down from generation to generation?

 You look for the only globally, recession-proof, product category you can find: COFFEE.

 The Gutwein brothers had already been drinking and loving coffee for years.
 When they attended a trade show in 2005, there was a coffee business on display.
 That little company gave them the idea that they could use their decades of experience in agriculture, production, packaging, and marketing, and apply it to the coffee industry.

 Coffee became their singular business passion and pursuit from that point forward.
-Then in 2007, Brad and Cary purchased Copper Moon Coffee, LLC, from Sun Capital Partners of Boca Raton, Florida.
+Then in 2007, Brad and Cary purchased Copper Moon Coffee, LLC (originally founded in the late 1960s), from Sun Capital Partners of Boca Raton, Florida.
 Since then, they have acquired many different coffee-related brands.

 Similar to their grandfather and great-grandfather, the Gutwein brothers are continuing their family heritage of working together.
 Just like the Gutwein family members who moved to America 100 years ago, the fourth generation is passionate about building a great company that operates on sound business principals, cares for their partners and employees, and is guided by their faith in Jesus Christ.